 Each child gets a zoo photo booklet to keep at the end of the month.
 Each day we look at the animal card and talk about what we know about the animals.

 We trace the letters on the back of the card with our finger.
 The alphabet cards can also be used to copy letters and words into our journals.

 This theme is awesome right from the start.
-Each month our kit from Mother Goose Time includes a theme related book and music CD.
+Each month our kit from Experience Early Learning includes a theme related book and music CD.
 My kids love this one!

 There’s a phonics song for each letter of the alphabet.
 The A is for Alligator song is catchy!

 A is for alligator, what will you chomp

 We’re enjoying this awesome A to Z Animals book too.

 The puppet craft (June 2016 & 2019 Make & Play art) was actually a bit difficult to pull together.
 Normally the projects included in the kits are very simple for the kids to do on their own, but there were a few factors with this one so I put the puppets together for the kids to play with.
 Worked out!
 The base of the puppet is a square paper plate.
 It’s folded diagonally and then the corners (sides of the mouth) are cut off.
 Then the top is covered with paper to make a pocket for the hand to hold the puppet.
 You can kind of see how it goes in the photos: